-A list of the Most Recent Scam Alerts is available on the Federal Trade Commission and can provide detailed information.
+A list of the most recent scam alerts is available on the Federal Trade Commission website and can provide detailed information.
 Opt-in to a newsletter with the latest scams, tips, and advice sent right to your inbox.

 Online scammers can be reported to the Federal Trade Commission online or by calling 1-877-FTC-HELP (382-4357).

 If you’re in the market for a work-from-home job or just a side gig to earn extra money during your off-hours there are some mighty convincing promoters out there who promise high returns, low risk, and ‘golden’ opportunities just waiting for the right buyer.
 Take the time to ask the questions that can keep you from getting ripped off.

 Thank you for browsing my website.
 If you feel you have been ripped off share your details and questions below and I will be happy to research them.
 As always, feel free to share any questions or comments about detecting online scams or affiliate marketing below and I will respond to all of them.